deatherving/tensorflow_cnn/README.md

 e.
 Most inportant is: have fun with your network

 PS: You could change the neural network architectures whatever you want in "inference" function.

+# Also

+Please send email to me if you have any quesition or advice.
+Sharing makes us learn.
+email: ervingzhou@gmail.com